Back to Blogs

 A trip to Bury St Edmunds would not be complete without a drink in The Nutshell, one of Britain’s smallest pubs.

-Measuring just 15ft by 7ft and with room for up to 20 people standing up (although it may be a squeeze), pints have been pulled in the Nutshell for 150 years.
+Measuring just 15ft by 7ft and with room for up to 20 people standing up (although it may be a squeeze), pints have been pulled in The Nutshell for 150 years.
 Despite its lack of space, there is still lots to see in this Victorian tavern: the walls are plastered with old photos, banknotes and memorabilia and a mummified black cat, found bricked up in the chimney, hangs suspended from the ceiling.

 National Trust Ickworth